 Although the two do share some similarities, they refer to different processes.

 The IRS has the legal authority to place liens through the Internal Revenue Code.
 Creditors have limited priority to a taxpayer’s property as long as the purchase was made within 45 days of receiving a Notice of Federal Tax Lien.
-The ability to file a lien against a property depends on what the taxpayer knows and when he or she received word of an outstanding debt.
+The ability to file a lien against a property depends on what the taxpayer knows and when he or she received word of outstanding back taxes.

 When the IRS files a federal lien against a taxpayer, it will file with the clerk of courts or county recorder in the county where the property is located.
 This process automatically encumbers your personal property and real estate within that county.

-A tax levy is the legal right to seize your property to satisfy an outstanding debt.
+A tax levy is the legal right to seize your property to satisfy outstanding back taxes.
 The process is similar to garnishment or seizure and can be filed against a taxpayer’s accounts receivable, wages, bank accounts, retirement accounts, or subcontractor pay.
-Additionally, the IRS or state government has the legal right to seize your business equipment, vehicles, and house to repay a debt.
+Additionally, the IRS or state government has the legal right to seize your business equipment, vehicles, and house to repay back taxes.

 Under the Internal Revenue Code 6334, the IRS or state government cannot levy certain items.
 These include:

 The IRS will file a Notice of Federal Tax Lien, which informs creditors that the federal government holds the legal right to any property you own.
 Any equity in the property goes directly to the IRS if you sell it.
 You, the taxpayer, will receive a notice of collection action, which outlines your tax liability, as well as the legal right to contest it.